Ticket Handling Basics

 Actions

 As the name suggests, actions are the cabilities and tools the AI agent has access to when handling a ticket.
-Similar to how a human agent can conduct actions beyond just chatting with a player, some examples of typical actions:
+Similar to how a human agent can conduct actions beyond just chatting with a player, some examples of typical actions:- Creating a back-office ticket

 - Escalating the ticket